-Demaryius Thomas and Chris Harris Snubbed from Pro Bowl
+Demaryius Thomas was snubbed from the AFC's Pro Bowl team.

 The Denver Broncos have had a great season and it’s no surprise that five players were selected to represent the AFC in the Pro Bowl.